-10. PERFORMANCE OF THE EXTRAVEHICULAR MOBILITY UNIT
+10.0 EXTRAVEHICULAR MOBILITY UNIT PERFORMANCE

-Performance of the extravehicular-mobility-unit was excellent throughout both intravehicular and extravehicular lunar surface operations.
-Crew mobility was good during extravehicular activity, and an analysis of inflight cooling system data shows good correlation with ground data.
+Extravehicular mobility unit performance was excellent throughout both intravehicular and extravehicular lunar surface operations.
+Crew mobility was very good during extravehicular activity, and an analysis of inflight cooling system data shows good correlation with ground data.
 The crew remained comfortable throughout the most strenuous surface operations.
-Because of the lower-than-expected metabolic rates, oxygen and water consumption was below predicted levels throughout the extravehicular activities.
+Because of the lower-than-expected metabolic rates, ox gen and water consumption was always below predicted levels.

 The pressure garment assemblies, including helmet and intravehicular gloves, were worn during launch.
-The pressure garment assemblies of the Commander and Lunar Module Pilot had been reconfigured with new arm bearings which contributed to the relatively unrestricted mobility demonstrated during lunar surface operations.
+The pressure garment assemblies of the Commander and Lunar Module Pilot incorporated new arm bearings, which contributed to the relatively unrestricted mobility demonstrated during lunar surface operations.

-The Command Module Pilot's pressure garment assembly did not fit in the lower abdomen and crotch areas; the incorrect fit was caused by the urine collection and transfer assembly flange.
+The Command Module Pilot had a problem with the fit of the lower abdomen and crotch of his pressure garment assembly, caused by the urine collection and transfer assembly flange.
 Pressure points resulted from insufficient size in the pressure garment assembly.
-On future flights, fit checks will be performed with the crewman wearing the urine collection and transfer assembly, the fecal containment system, and the liquid cooling garment, as applicable.
+On future flights, fit checks will be performed with the crewman wearing the urine collection and transfer assembly, fecal containment system, and liquid cooling garment, as applicable.
 In addition, the fit check will include a position simulating that which the crewman experiences during the countdown.

-All three pressure garment assemblies and the liquid cooling garments for the Commander and Lunar Module Pilot were donned at approximately 97 hours in preparation for the lunar landing and lunar surface operations.
-Donning was accomplished normally with the crewmen helping each other, as required.
-The suit integrity check prior to undocking was completed successfully, with suit pressures decaying approximately 0.1 psi.
+All three pressure garment assemblies and the liquid cooling garments for the Commander and Lunar Module Pilot were donned at approximately 97 hours in preparation for the lunar landing and surface operations.
+Donning was accomplished normally with help from another crewmen, as required.
+The suit integrity check prior to undocking was completed successfully with suit pressures decaying approximately 0.1 psi.

-Wristlets and comfort gloves were taken aboard for optional use by the Commander and Lunar Module Pilot during the lunar stay.
-Because of the quick adaption to the 1/6-g ensurface activity, both crewmen elected to omit the use of the protective wristlets and comfort gloves.
+Wristlets and confort gloves were taken aboard for optional use by the Commander and Lunar Module Pilot during the lunar stay.
+Because of the quick adaptation to 1/6-g, the light loads handled on this mission, and the short duration of the lunar surface activity, both crewmen elected to omit the use of the protective wristlets and comfort gloves.
 Without the protection of the wristlets, the Lunar Module Pilot's wrists were rubbed by the wrist rings, and the grasp capability of the Commander was reduced somewhat without the comfort gloves.

-After attachment of the lunar module restraint, a pressure point developed on the instep of the Lunar Module Pilot's right foot because the restraint tended to pull him forward and out board rather than straight down.
-However, he compensated by moving his right foot forward and out board; this foot then took the majority of the load.
-After assessment of the Apollo 12 mission, a determination is to be made of whether corrective action is required.
+After attachment of the lunar module restraint, a pressure point developed on the instep of the Lunar Module Pilot's right foot because the restraint tended to pull him forward and outboard rather than straight down.
+However, he compensated by moving his right foot forward and outboard; this foot then took the majority of the load.
+The determination of whether corrective action is required will be made after assessment of Apollo 12.